The Practical Guide To Evaluating A Charity’s Effectiveness

 Are there any charities that you’ve vetted to be effective?
 What are your strategies for deciding whether or not to give?
 We’d love to hear in the comments… and happy hunting!

-Alice is a California-based writer thinking on the things shaping urban living, the modern woman’s experience, and living a conscious life of impact in light of a bigger world.
-A graduate of Northwestern University’s Medill School of Journalism, she recently spent a year abroad in Peru working with a microfinance project.
-You can follow her latest creative endeavors and musings at Mine Felicity or on Instagram at @alice.zhng.
+Alice is a California-grown writer thinking on the things shaping urban living, the modern woman, and living a conscious life of impact in light of a bigger world.
+A graduate of Northwestern University’s j-school, she spent time abroad working with a microfinance project in Peru before transitioning into a 9-5 in the global development sector.
+When she’s not daydreaming about opening a social impact coffee shop, you can find her traveling, plié-ing at the barre studio, or curled up with a good book.
+Follow her latest creative endeavors and musings at The Kind Citizen or on Instagram at @alice.zhng.